kingzamzon/docs/docs/sdk/access-control/solana/siws-access-control.md

 # Sign-in With Solana Access Control

-This guide builds on the [SIWS Authentication](../../authentication/authenticating-siws.md) guide to show how to use Lit Actions to implement access control for Solana wallets authenticated using SIWS.
+This guide builds on the [Sign-in With Solana Authentication](../../authentication/authenticating-siws.md) guide to show how to use Lit Actions to implement access control for Solana wallets authenticated using SIWS.

 We combine the SIWS authentication with Lit Access Control Conditions to demonstrate how to control access to to an app based on the user's Solana public key.